-The fuel capacity must always be considered when measuring the AUW of the aircraft.
+The fuel capacity must always be considered when measuring the All Up Weight (AUW) of the aircraft.
 Remember that fuel is measured at 0.7 kg per litre and fuel quantity will alter the aircraft's performance during take off and landing.
-A fuel volume calculator can be found in section 6.3.2.
+A fuel weight information can be found in section 6.3.